Dru Pagliassotti

 Since 1998 Pagliassotti has been the editor in chief and publisher of The Harrow and owner of The Harrow Press.
 The Harrow was a peer reviewed online literary magazine designed to support new writers as they develop their careers.
 The magazine published two anthologies of horror fiction.

-Pagliassotti is also a professor in the communication department of California Lutheran University, where xe researches yaoi or "boys' love" fiction (manga, anime, visual novels and dōjinshi) from Japan.
+Pagliassotti is also a professor in the communication department of California Lutheran University, where they researche yaoi or "boys' love" fiction (manga, anime, visual novels and dōjinshi) from Japan.

 In 2009, Pagliassotti was named one of the Year's Best Fantasy writers, qualifying her story "Bookmarked" to be published in the 21st edition of The Year's Best Fantasy & Horror.